FastForwardTeam/FastForward/README.md

 ~~The addon is on the Firefox Addons store: https://addons.mozilla.org/en-US/firefox/addon/fastforwardteam/~~ not currently avalable

-fastforward is only avalable on the [nightly version](https://www.mozilla.org/en-US/firefox/all/#product-desktop-nightly) of firefox. this will not work if you not have the nightly version.
+FastForward is only avalable on the [nightly version](https://www.mozilla.org/en-US/firefox/all/#product-desktop-nightly) of Firefox. this will not work if you not have the nightly version.

-1. download the zip using [this link](https://nightly.link/FastForwardTeam/FastForward/workflows/main/main/FastForward_firefox.zip).
+1. Fownload the zip using [this link](https://nightly.link/FastForwardTeam/FastForward/workflows/main/main/FastForward_firefox.zip).
-2. unzip the downloaded file so that you have FastForward_firefox_X.XXXX.xpi.
+2. Unzip the downloaded file so that you have FastForward_firefox_X.XXXX.xpi.
-3. open about:config
+3. Open about:config
-4. search for xpinstall.signatures.required
+4. Search for xpinstall.signatures.required
-5. toggle xpinstall.signatures.required to false using the button on the right
+5. Toggle xpinstall.signatures.required to false using the button on the right.
-6. restart firefox
+6. Restart firefox.
-7. open about:addons
+7. Open about:addons
-8. drag your FastForward_firefox_X.XXXX.xpi onto firefox, and click "add" when prompted
+8. Drag your FastForward_firefox_X.XXXX.xpi onto firefox, and click "add" when prompted.

-Sorry about that, Fastgorward should be back on the store in a week or two!
+Sorry about that, FastForward should be back on the store in a week or two!